barumau/pandunia/polski/polski-pandunia.md

 być przeciw - kontra
 być skłonnym (mieć skłonność) - iva
 być umiejscowionym (być ulokowanym, stać) - loku
-być wezwanym, być wzywanym, być nazwanym, być nazywanym - namu
+być wezwanym, być wzywanym, być nazwanym, być nazywanym - nama
 być widzianym - vidu
 być wycentrowanym, być w środku - jungu
 bóbr - kastor